VasundharaDPavuluri/terraform-labs/project-10-terraform-environments/README.md

 - Different `.tfvars` files

 ### Note:
 This project demonstrates tfvars-based environment configuration and intentionally highlights the limitations of using a shared state file.
+Project-19 is real-time.

 ---